Project Management

 Required and optional fields

-- Project name: A descriptive name that will appear on invoices and reports.
+• Project name: A descriptive name that will appear anywhere this project is shown, including linked invoices.

 The project drawer

 Click any project row to open the project drawer.
-The drawer has a hero header showing the project name, client, status badge, and contract value at a glance.
-Below the header, information is organized into grouped sections: project details, financial summary, team members, linked documents, and activity history.
+The drawer has a hero header showing the project name, client, and status badge at a glance.
+Below the header, information is organized into grouped sections for timeline, financial details, project details, configuration, tags, documents, team members, and notes.
 You can upload files directly from this view - drag a file onto the drawer or click the "click to browse" link in the documents section.

 Editing and deleting projects

 Open the project drawer and click the Edit button to modify any field.
 The same multi-step form appears with the current values pre-filled.
-To delete a project, use the delete action from the row's three-dot menu or right-click context menu.
-Deletion is permanent and requires confirmation.
+To delete a project, open the project drawer and use the Delete button.
+Deletion requires confirmation.

 Changing a project's currency